JhanaPF/Complete-React-Crossword/README.md

-Complete crossword for react
+Complete crossword for react from logic to dom and css

-Words position algorithm and display with React-crossword
+Words position algorithm and display with Jared Reisigner's React-crossword (https://github.com/JaredReisinger/react-crossword)